renkman/Renkbench/README.md

 * Introduce applications
 * Further refactoring
 * Continue splitting frontend code into multiple files
-* Put the workbench.json data into the NoSQL database [CouchDB](https://couchdb.apache.org/)
+* Put the workbench.json data into the NoSQL database [CouchDB](https://couchdb.apache.org/) in an own container
-* Setup Docker Compose
+* Setup [Docker Compose](https://docs.docker.com/compose/) for setup and running Renkbench and database

 ## Backend
 The Node.js backend currently delivers the menu and windows tree as JSON.